dgroomes/calcite-playground/csv/README.md

 # csv

-A Calcite-based program that defines a simple CSV adapter to treat CSV files as tables and make them queryable via SQL.
+A Calcite-based program that uses the official CSV adapter to treat CSV files as tables and make them queryable via SQL.

 ## Overview